Leloush89/restyle/README.md

 ## Contributing

-The source is hosted on [GitHub](https://github.com/JasonBarnabe/stylish-chrome) and pull requests are welcome.
-Translations can be done on [Transifex](https://www.transifex.com/projects/p/stylish-for-chrome/) but are welcome as pull requests as well.
+The source is hosted on [GitHub](https://github.com/marcan/restyle) and pull requests are welcome.
+Translations are welcome as pull requests as well.

 ## License